Qianyi-Shen/Qianyi-Shen.github.io/_pages/about.md

   - /about.html
 ---

 My name is Qianyi Shen.
 I am an MPS student in Applied Statistics at Cornell University.
-I am interested in Computational Social Science.
+My research interest is in Computational Social Science.

 Education
 ------